polkadot-fellows/Evaluations/evidence/dharjeezy/0004-dharjeezy-04-2025-retention-evidence.md

 ## Argument

+I’m applying for Rank I retention.

+Over the last cycle, I contributed across several areas including runtime and node related issues.
+My work focused on making systems more configurable, efficient, and reliable.
+Below is a summary of the key contributions:

 ### 1. BlockNumberProvider for Pallet Election Provider Multiphase
 To support the migration of pallets from the Relay Chain to Asset Hub, I extended the BlockNumberProvider pattern to [pallet-election-provider-multi-phase](https://github.com/paritytech/polkadot-sdk/pull/7515).
 This ensures that the pallet can deterministically use either the system block number or an externally provided block number,